Beliavsky/Fortran-code-on-GitHub/README.md

 [NormalModes](https://github.com/js1019/NormalModes): applies a combination of several highly parallel algorithms to compute the planetary interior normal modes, by js1019

+[Optab](https://github.com/nombac/optab): computes opacity based on user-provided chemical equilibrium abundances, and outputs mean opacities as well as monochromatic opacities, by Shigenobu Hirose.
+Consequently, one can have opacity tables consistent with one's equation of state.

 [phantom](https://github.com/danieljprice/phantom): 3D Smoothed Particle Hydrodynamics and Magnetohydrodynamics code for astrophysics, by Daniel Price and others

 [PhotochemPy](https://github.com/Nicholaswogan/PhotochemPy): photochemical model of rocky planet's atmospheres, by Nicholaswogan.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere, or evolve atmospheres through time.